-Labor Day, on the first Monday in September, honors U.S. workers and the labor movement.
-It’s the unofficial end of summer in the United States.
+Labor Day, on the first Monday in September, is a U.S. holiday that honors workers and the labor movement.
+It’s also the unofficial end of summer.

 International Workers’ Day

-Most countries celebrate Labor Day on May 1, International Workers’ Day.
-We don’t because the government didn’t want the celebration associated with the Haymarket riot in Chicago on May 4, 1886, and later to avoid any association with communism.
+We don’t because the U.S. government didn’t want the celebration associated with the Haymarket riot in Chicago on May 4, 1886.
+Since the Russian Revolution of 1917, May 1 has been downplayed to avoid any association with communism.

 Organized Labor is Important